elchininet/custom-sidebar/README.md

   </tr>
 </table>

 This is a refactor of [custom-sidebar-v2] by @galloween, which is now archived.
-Inspired in the [original Custom Sidebar] plugin by @Villhellm (R.I.P).
+Inspired in the [original Custom Sidebar] plugin by @Villhellm (R.I.P.).

 ## Installation